Starro: Fictional character biography

 During JLA and referring to itself only as It, another member of Starro's species controls the Flash and the population of Blue Valley using spores.
 Although the JLA intend to intervene, they are advised against doing so by the Spectre, who reveals the alien's intention is to capture and control the heroes and use their special abilities to conquer the galaxy.
 The JLA requests the Spectre to temporarily remove their powers, thus eliminating the potential threat they may have posed otherwise.
 This tactic allows them to distract the entity while Batman disables it with extreme cold.
 This version of Starro returns and is revealed to be a scout for a larger member of the species called the "Star Conqueror".
 Covering Europe with its body, the entity gains control of the minds of most humans while they sleep.
 Dream aids the JLA in battling the entity in a shared dream while a small team of heroes attacks its physical form.
 Assisted by a homeless man resisting Starro's control, the heroes free mankind from the alien's influence.
 Dream captures Starro and stores it with his other keepsakes.

 In the DC/Marvel Comics crossover JLA/Avengers, Starro battles the Avengers.

 In Infinite Crisis, Starro joins the Secret Society of Super Villains.
 Starro returns to Captain Carrot's universe to spark a conflict between aquatic and terrestrial creatures.
 Despite the efforts of the Zoo Crew, Starro floods the planet and defeats the heroes, who are transported to safety.
 Zoo Crew member Pig Iron battles Starro underwater, sacrificing himself as the rest of the heroes escape.

 Post Infinite Crisis

 In R.E.B.E.L.S., a new incarnation of Starro is introduced.
-This version is Cobi, a Hatorei alien from the planet of the same name.
-After the Star Conquerors invade his planet, Cobi falls under their control and works with them to expand their empire.
+This version is Cobi, an alien who lived peacefully along with his people on the "unremarkable" planet Hatorei.
+The Hatorei people lived simple lives and had few semblances of a developed world but in one respect they were unsurpassed.
+Once a day, the Hatorei congregate in a species-wide telepathic link and open up to each other, which made their society the pinnacle of ethics and cultural stability.
+When Starro attacks Hatorei, Cobi is possessed by a Starro hatchling and takes control of the Star Conquerors, using their power to conquer entire galaxies.